skoolkid/skoolkit/sphinx/source/extending.rst

 :ref:`skool macros <skoolMacros>` is inadequate for certain tasks.
 For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long :ref:`udgArray` macros for them would be too tedious.
-Or you might want to insert a timestamp in the header of the ASM disassembly so that you (or others) can keep track of when your ASM files were written.
+Or you might want to insert a timestamp somewhere in the ASM disassembly so that you (or others) can keep track of when your ASM files were written.

 One way to solve these problems is to add custom methods that could be called by a :ref:`call` macro.
 But where to add the methods?
 SkoolKit's core